vkhatri/chef-kibana-ng/README.md

 ## Supported Version

-This cookbook was tested for Kibana v4.0.2.
+This cookbook was tested for Kibana v4.0.2+ x86_64 version.

 ## Supported OS